 - (1) we receive and encourage applications for grant funding for a wide range of charitable activity across the social, educational, health and cultural sectors which has impact in Glasgow and the West of Scotland; and - (2) we make grants from a number of designated and restricted funds for specific purposes.

-The grant programme themes from the unrestricted funds continue to be food and fuel poverty, healthy living and encouraging social inclusion.
+The grant programme themes continue to be food and fuel poverty, healthy living and encouraging social inclusion.

 Financial Review